LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Background

 \section{Background}

-\subsection{Multi-agent path finding}
+\subsection{Multi-Agent Path Finding}

-In this paper, we consider a common formulation of the MAPF problem, defined within a 2d 4-edge grid $G = (V, E)$, encompassing a set of $m$ agents $A = \{a_1, \ldots, a_m\}$ and a finite set of static obstacles.
-Each agent $a_i$ initiates from a distinct starting position $s_i \in V$, with the objective of reaching its designated goal $g_i \in V$.
-At each discretized timestep, an agent can either move to an adjacent vertex or wait at its current vertex.
-The \emph{path} $p_i$ for each agent is a sequence of adjacent or identical vertices $(v_1^{i}, \ldots, v_k^{i})$ satisfying $v_1^{i} = s_i$, $v_k^{i} = g_i$.
-We assume that the agents wait at their goal vertices until all agents have reached their goals.
-A \emph{solution} of MAPF $P=\left\{p_i \mid a_i \in A\right\}$ is a path set for all agents, ensuring all agents reach their goals at a certain timestep without any vertex (agents occupy the same vertex) or swapping collisions (agents traverse the same edge simultaneously).
-This paper evaluates solution quality using a \emph{sum of costs} metric, defined as the sum of timesteps required by each agent to reach its goal $\sum_{1 \leq i \leq m}\left|p_i\right|$.
+In this paper, we consider a common formulation of the MAPF problem, defined within a 2D 4-neighbor grid with a finite set of static obstacles, and encompassing a set of $m$ agents $A = \{a_1, \ldots, a_m\}$.
+Each agent $a_i$ initiates from a distinct start $s_i$, with the objective of reaching its designated goal $g_i$.
+At each discretized timestep, an agent can either move to an adjacent cell not occupied by an obstacle or wait at its current cell.
+The \emph{path} $p_i$ with length $k$ (where the path length $k$ may vary for different paths) for each agent is a sequence of adjacent or identical cells $(c_1^{i}, \ldots, c_k^{i})$ satisfying $c_1^{i} = s_i$, $c_k^{i} = g_i$.
+We assume that the agents wait at their goals until all agents have reached their goals.
+A \emph{solution} of MAPF $P=\left\{p_i \mid a_i \in A\right\}$ is a path set for all agents, ensuring all agents reach their goals without any vertex (agents occupy the same cell at the same timestep) or swapping collisions (agents simultaneously attempting to move into each other’s current cells).
+This paper adopts the \emph{sum of costs} metric as one of the evaluation criteria, which is defined as the sum of timesteps required by each agent to reach its goal $\sum_{1 \leq i \leq m}\left|p_i\right|$.